theaupihouee/tennis-winning-streak/README.md

 In 1999, Gasquet beats Nadal in Junior World Championship.
 23 years later : 18-0 for Nadal against Gasquet.

-**How unlikely is the 18-0 streak of matches between Rafael Nadal and Richard Gasquet in the ATP circuit ?**
+**How unlikely is the 18-0 streak of matches between Rafael Nadal and Richard Gasquet in the ATP circuit ?
+How much is there luck v. skill ?**

 To answer this question, the following steps have been carried out:
 1) In-depth analysis of winning streaks between all ATP players since 2000